radeonxray/DB7-NormalizationAndIndexing/README.md

 UPDATE employees SET repPhone = 85858585 WHERE employees.customerName = ?;
 ```

-As for the repEmail, the following statement will perform not properly update:
+As for the repEmail, the following statement will perform a not properly update (unsafe update), because the "where"-clause is used on data that might change:

 ```mysql
 update CustomerOverview set repEmail = “theNewEmail@gmail.com” where customerName = "Signal Gift Stores" and repName = "Leslie Jennings"